Kabba24ai/dashboard/README.md

-# TaskMaster Pro - Advanced Project Management Dashboard
+# TaskMaster Pro - Laravel Dashboard

-A comprehensive, production-ready dashboard for rental and sales management systems built with React, TypeScript, and Tailwind CSS.
+A comprehensive, production-ready dashboard for rental and sales management systems built with Laravel, Tailwind CSS, and Chart.js.

 ## 🚀 Features